Correctors and error estimates for reaction-diffusion processes through thin heterogeneous layers in case of homogenized equations with interface diffusion: Introduction

 In this paper, we consider a nonlinear reaction--diffusion equation in a domain $\oe$ consisting of two bulk-domains $\oepl$ and $\oemi$ which are separated by a thin layer $\oem$ with a periodic heterogeneous structure.
 The thickness of the thin layer as well as the period of the heterogeneities are of order $\epsilon>0$, where the parameter $\epsilon $ is small compared to the length scale of the whole domain $\oe$.
 Across the interfaces $\sepm$ between the bulk-domains $\oepm$ and the thin layer $\oem$ we assume continuity of the solution and its normal flux.
 The numerical computation of the solution to this type of problems faces a high complexity.
 Therefore, we construct approximations of the microscopic solution which can be calculated with less numerical effort, and prove error estimates between the approximation and the microscopic solution with respect to the scaling parameter $\epsilon$.
 Such error estimates are important for the justification of the approximation as well as for predictions about its accuracy.
+There is a rich literature on problems in thin domains with applications in solid mechanics, wave diffraction, porous media and so on, where we have to mention the monographs \cite{SanchezPalencia1980} and \cite{BakhvalovPanasenko1989}.
+Results about the derivation of effective transmission conditions by multi-scale techniques for domains separated by thin heterogeneous layers can be found e.g. in \cite{BourgeatGipoulouxMarusicPalokaModellingUndergroundWaste,BourgeatMarusicPaloka2005,ConcaI1987,ConcaII1987,GahnEffectiveTransmissionContinuous,GahnNeussRaduKnabner2018a,Orlik2016,Orlik2017,Moussa_2012,NeussJaeger_EffectiveTransmission,PopBogersKumar2017}.
 However, error estimates for thin heterogeneous layers coupled to bulk-domains have hardly been considered in literature so far.
-We mention here the papers \cite{AllaireII1991,bourgeat1997ecoulement,Marusic1998} where the asymptotic behavior of a fluid flow through a filter formed by $\epsilon$-periodic distribution of obstacles of size $\epsilon^\beta$ distributed on a hypersurface is considered and error estimates are proved.
+We mention here the paper \cite{Panasenko1981}, where an elliptic problem in a domain including a thin heterogeneous layer with thickness of order $\epsilon$ is treated for different scalings for the diffusion coefficients with respect to $\epsilon$.
+More precisely, based on the Bakhvalov-ansatz the author derives higher order asymptotic approximations for the microscopic solution and derives error estimates with respect to $\epsilon$.
+This method uses high regularity results for the microscopic and the macroscopic solutions, and therefore for the data.
+The asymptotic expansion is formally extended to nonlinear and nonstationary problems.
+In \cite{AllaireII1991,bourgeat1997ecoulement,Marusic1998} the asymptotic behavior of a fluid flow through a filter formed by $\epsilon$-periodic distribution of obstacles of size $\epsilon^\beta$ distributed on a hypersurface is considered and error estimates are proved.
 In \cite{JaegerOleinikShaposhnikova} a similar geometrical setting was considered and the Poisson equation with mixed boundary conditions on the boundary of the obstacles was studied.
+In \cite{Shaposhnikova2001} a Neumann problem in a domain containing a thin filter consisting of periodically distributed channels is considered.

 In \cite{GahnEffectiveTransmissionContinuous,GahnNeussRaduKnabner2018a,NeussJaeger_EffectiveTransmission} reaction-diffusion equations through thin heterogeneous layers were studied for different scalings in the thin layer, and effective models for $\epsilon \to 0$ were derived.
 In the singular limit, the thin layer reduces to a $(n-1)$-dimensional interface $\Sigma$ separating the bulk-regions $\Omega^+$ and $\Omega^-$.
 In these bulk-domains the evolution of the limit problem carries the same structure as in the microscopic problem, whereas at the interface $\Sigma$ effective interface laws emerge.
 Of particular importance is the choice of the scaling of the coefficients, especially in the equations in the thin layer.
 The scaling highly influences the structure of the macroscopic model and depends on the particular application.